DataBiosphere/toil/docs/running/amazon.rst

 automatically tag your cluster with an ``Owner`` tag that corresponds to your keypair name to facilitate cost tracking.

-The nodeType is an `EC2 instance type`_.
-This only affects any nodes launched now.
+The leaderNodeType is an `EC2 instance type`_.
+This only affects the leader node.

 .. _EC2 instance type: https://aws.amazon.com/ec2/instance-types/